spyderkam/Tactics-Board/README.md

 - `S` - Stop active tool
 - `U` - Toggle all active shapes

-### Mouse Controls
+### Mouse/Touch Controls
-- Click and drag players to move them
+- Click/tap and drag players to move them
-- Click players when using shape tools
+- Double-click/tap players when using shape tools
-- Click and drag the ball when visible
+- Click/tap and drag the ball when visible
+- Intuitive touch controls for mobile devices

 ## 🔧 Technical Requirements